DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 008.md

 12. **Chronomancer Duels:** Cultist infiltrators challenge competitors to duels with temporal magic, turning friendly competition into high-stakes encounters filled with uncertainty and dread.
 13. **Time-Altered Environments:** The Temporal Dread cult warps the terrain or environment of certain challenges.
 Fields may turn into sprawling, surreal labyrinths or participants might find themselves in eerie, alternate realities, all orchestrated by the cult.
 14. **Time-Stranded Competitors:** The Temporal Dread cult transports a few competitors to different time periods briefly, causing them to return with harrowing stories or eerie relics.
 These temporal anomalies contribute to panic.
-15. **Time-Looped Clues:** For the scavenger hunt challenge, some clues may be trapped in time loops, forcing competitors to unravel complex temporal puzzles while feeling the pressure of looming dread, all part of the cult's plan to harvest fear for Gnoxrus's revival.
+15. **Time-Looped Clues:** For the scavenger hunt challenge, some clues may be trapped in time loops, forcing competitors to unravel complex temporal puzzles while feeling the pressure of looming dread, all part of the cult's plan to harvest fear for Gnoxrus's revival

+50/60
 ### Player Subplots

 #### Log